Do I need prior college credits to enroll?

 Can I count any of my professional and work experience toward my degree?

-Students may submit workplace training courses to be considered for credit.
+Workplace training courses may be considered for credit.
 Credits are determined by the number of hours of training: 30 hours of training = 1 credit.
-Students complete a Technical and Professional Training Worksheet and provide all required documentation.
-This is reviewed by faculty members for credit recommendation.
+Students complete a Technical and Professional Training Worksheet and provide all required documentation which is then reviewed by faculty members for credit recommendation.

 If you wish to document a learning experience which you believe provides equivalent knowledge to that in a college course, you may write a life learning paper for faculty review.